BTW-Community/Adaptive_HUD_Brightness/README.md

 ### ✨ Dynamic Brightness

-* **Light-Aware HUD**: The HUD responds to the light level at the player's eye position, making low-light areas darker and bright areas fully visible.
+* The HUD responds to the light level at the player's eye position, making low-light areas darker and bright areas fully visible.
-* **Vanilla blocks and ambient light** influence HUD brightness naturally—torches, sunlight, and even moon phases affect how bright your interface appears.
+* Vanilla blocks and ambient light influence HUD brightness naturally—torches, sunlight, and even moon phases affect how bright your interface appears.
 * The effect is limited to the HUD; it does **not** affect world lighting or gameplay mechanics.
-* Brightness changes are **smoothed across frames** to reduce abrupt jumps and flickering.

 ### 💻 Client-Side Only
 * All effects and calculations occur on the **client side**.